 The Kingsbury Place

-This is a grand cellar hole today with nicely cut granite in its walls.
-It sits on a hill overlooking and just south of Otter Brook.
-James Clark was likely the first to build on this site in 1787.
-The first settler was actually Henry Bemis who built a log cabin at A-2-1.
-Clark was succeeded by Solomon Kingsbury in 1800 purchasing 136 acres with a dwelling house and barn.
+The farm was sold to Solomon Kingsbury in 1800: 136 acres with a dwelling house and barn.
+Solomon and Rebecca Kingsbury married in Dedham, Massachusetts in 1799.
+Their first son, Seth, was born here in 1801.
+They had two other children.
 Kingsbury was important in the early affairs of Packersfield and was one of the leaders of the effort to create the town of Roxbury from pieces of Packersfield, Marlborough and Keene in 1812.
+He served as Roxbury’s fist town clerk.

 He died November 28, 1845 at the age of 74 and was succeeded on the place by his son, Seth Kingsbury.
 It passed to Seth’s son, Elbridge, who lived in Keene and rented the farm until his death in 1921.